jakedowns/GPU_GEMS_OVR/Readme.md

 * Unity v5 +
 * Oculus SDK v0.8.0.0

-**Note** Technically this project will run without a HMD, but that kind of defeats the purpose. :P
+**Note:** Technically this project will run without a HMD, but that kind of defeats the purpose. :P

 ### Setup / Running